creamxiao/snake_robot/README.md

 ```
     ./snake_config_search_precal 26c
 ```
 for Figure 26c.
-This repository incluces setups for Figure 23a, Figure 26a-26f.
+This repository incluces setups for Figure 23a-23h, Figure 26a-26f.
+The search results and their data may be different from those in the paper.
 All setup information is stored in folder`<snake_robot-dir>/exptfiles`.
 ## OpenCV quick installation: ##
 On Ubuntu, you can run: